toivoh/gameduino-fpga-mods/README.md

 What's in this repository
 -------------------------
 This repository is focussed on the Gameduino FPGA code, and making it usable in broader context.
+There's
-There's a description of what I've figured out about the design, and I will add some modifications for making it easier to use inside your own FPGA.
+- a description of what I've figured out about the design below, and
+- some modifications of the orignal code intended to make it easier to reuse, [described here](restructured/README.md) (code in the `restructured/` directory)

-The copy I have used as a basis for this repository was taken from [https://github.com/Godzil/gameduino].
+The copy that I used as a basis for this repository was taken from [https://github.com/Godzil/gameduino].

 Overview of the Gameduino hdl design
 ====================================